aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## Tell me more about security,  my InfoSec guys love that!

 Of course!
-To start, EC2 Mac instances carry all the security that AWS brings; see more[here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html).
-In addition, the Mac host is "yours" for the duration, When you’re done with it (or whenever you’re switching instances), a process occurs called [scrubbing,](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#mac-instance-stop) which securely destroys any data on the Mac, down to restoring the firmware, to remove any possible data that could be left in place.
+To start, EC2 Mac instances carry all the security that AWS brings; see more **[here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html)**.
+In addition, the Mac host is "yours" for the duration, When you’re done with it (or whenever you’re switching instances), a process occurs called **[scrubbing,](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#mac-instance-stop)** which securely destroys any data on the Mac, down to restoring the firmware, to remove any possible data that could be left in place.
 The root volume of the Mac can also be fully AES-256 encrypted, with a key that can be stored and rotated in AWS.

 ## One other thing: SSH key.